Nellie Stone Johnson: Later life

 Johnson continued to be active in state and local politics and was Van Freeman White's campaign manager in his successful 1979 bid for a seat on the Minneapolis City Council.
 She traveled to Africa for the State Department with Vice President Walter Mondale in 1980 and Governor Rudy Perpich appointed her to the Minnesota State University Board in 1982.
 In the 1980s she was a member of the Democratic National Committee for two terms.

 After a power struggle, she was ousted from the Minneapolis Urban League in 1987.

 The Nellie Stone Johnson Scholarship Program was founded in 1989 and offers scholarships to minority students from union families.

 Johnson released an autobiography in 2000, Nellie Stone Johnson: The Life of an Activist.
 The book was edited and organized by David Brauer from over 50 interviews.

 Johnson was a trustee of the Minneapolis Public Library and a board member of MnSCU.
 She received a lifetime achievement award from the Black Caucus of the American Association for Higher Education in 2000.

 Death and legacy

 She died on April 2, 2002, in Minneapolis.
 She was 96.

 Nellie Stone Johnson Community School in Minneapolis is named for her.
 She was an inspiration for the 1992 public artwork Shadows of Spirit by Seitu Jones and Ta-coumba Aiken.
 Nellie, a 2013 play about her life, premiered at St. Paul's History Theatre in 2013.
-A statue of Johnson is planned for the North Hallway of the Minnesota State Capitol.
+A statue of Nellie Stone Johnson by Sculptor Tim Cleary was unveiled at the Minnesota State Capitol November 21, 2022, and was first statue of a woman on Capitol grounds.